Lebesgue Covering Theorem and level sets of continuous functions: The Lebesgue Theorem and generalized Steinhaus chessboard theorem

-We now present a generalization of the Lebesgue Covering Theorem.
-Let us note that Theorem \ref{tw:forgenchess} appears as a particular case of this result, obtained by setting $A_i = \bigcup F^{-1}\bracl{\left\{i\right\}}$ since the sets $\text{Skel}^{n, k}_{i-2}$ are closed and $\dim \text{Skel}^{n, k}_{i-2} \le i-2$.
+Let us note that Theorem \ref{tw:forgenchess} appears as a particular case of this result, obtained by setting \hbox{$A_i = \bigcup F^{-1}\bracl{\left\{i\right\}}$} since the sets $\text{Skel}^{n, k}_{i-2}$ are closed and $\dim \text{Skel}^{n, k}_{i-2} = i-2$.
 In that context, Theorem \ref{tw:genlebesgue} also constitutes a dimension-theoretic extension of the generalized $n$-dimensional Steinhaus Chessboard Theorem.
+With an eye toward Corollary \ref{cor:omitn2} and Question \ref{q:A}, which conclude this section, we prove a~slightly stronger result.
+Namely, we drop the closedness assumption on the set $Z$ associated with $A_n$.